matthieugomez/Unidecode.jl/README.md

 # Unidecode.jl
-This package transforms the Unicode strings created by Latex or Emoji autocompletion back to UTF-8.
+This package convers the Unicode strings created by Latex or Emoji autocompletion back to the original UTF-8 string.

-You may want to use it before saving your data to a CSV file, so that it can be read by softwares that do not handle Unicode.
+You may want to use it before writing your data in a CSV file, so that it can be read by softwares that do not handle Unicode.

+## Examples
 ```julia
 using Unidecode
 unidecode("α")